Build AI agents and multi-agent systems in minutes with one toolkit and the broadest Provider support.

 }

-Instead of consuming commercial APIs, one can roll their own inference servers easily with a myriad of tools available.
+Instead of consuming commercial APIs, one can easily roll their inference servers with a plethora of available tools.
 Here is a simple demo for streaming response with Ollama, but the same approach can be used for any custom provider:

 public static async Task OllamaStreaming()